M. Camille Calimlim Touton

-M. Camille Calimlim Touton is a Filipino-American water policy advisor who served as the commissioner of the United States Bureau of Reclamation in the Biden administration from 2021 to 2025.
+Maria Camille Calimlim Touton is a Filipino-American water policy advisor who served as the commissioner of the United States Bureau of Reclamation in the Biden administration from 2021 to 2025.

 Early life and education

 Touton was born in Quezon City and raised in Dagupan and Calasiao before moving to Nevada with her family.
 She earned a Bachelor of Arts degree in communication studies and Bachelor of Science in civil engineering from the University of Nevada, Las Vegas, followed by a Master of Public Policy from George Mason University.

 Career

 In 2005 and 2006, Touton was an Engineer in Training at G.C.
 Wallace Inc. in Las Vegas.
 She then joined the office of Senator Harry Reid as a legislative correspondent.
 She later became a staffer for the United States House Committee on Natural Resources, serving as an advisor to members Nick Rahall, Ed Markey, and Peter DeFazio.
 She was also a water policy advisor for Grace Napolitano.
 In 2014, she joined the United States Department of the Interior, serving as a counselor to the assistant secretary for water and science and as deputy assistant secretary for water and science.
 From 2017 to 2019, she was a staffer for Democratic members of the United States Senate Committee on Energy and Natural Resources.
 From 2019 to 2021, she was a senior staffer for the United States House Committee on Transportation and Infrastructure.